Dozens Of People In Southwestern Pa. Unknowingly Had Chase Bank Accounts Opened In Their Names

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — Dozens of people in the South Hills had Chase Bank accounts unknowingly opened in their names.READ MORE: 2 Flown To Hospital After Multi-Vehicle Crash In Westmoreland County
+PITTSBURGH (KDKA) — Dozens of people in the South Hills had Chase Bank accounts unknowingly opened in their names.READ MORE: Fallingwater To Reopen For Tours

 They say they recently got a letter in the mail with account information, as well as a debit card.
 The victims say they did not open the account and never asked to sign up for one.